dodderss/PVPRush/README.md

 # PVPRush
-A minecraft plugin that teleports you to spawn every 2 minutes to fight Needs 2 players only
+A minecraft plugin that teleports you to spawn every 2 minutes to fight

 COMMANDS:
-/prush start
+/prush username
-starts the game
+starts the game. replace username with other players username

 /erush
 ends the game